1974–75 Saudi Categorization League

+Overview

 Sixteen teams took part on a home and away basis.
-The top four from each group qualified for the next official Premier league, whereas the bottom four of each group were removed from the league until the inclusion of the Saudi First Division.
-The top clubs from each group met on a final match to decide who's champion.
+The top four from each group qualified for the next official Premier league, whereas the bottom four of each group were removed from the league until the inclusion of the First Division League.

-The championship was won by Al-Nassr.
+The League was won by Al-Nassr.

-Stadiums and locations
+Clubs

 The 1974–75 Saudi Categorization League was contested by the top 16 teams in Saudi football at the time.
 Al-Ahli, Al-Ansar, Al-Ittihad, Al-Kefah, Al-Rabe'e, Al-Wehda, Ohod, and Okaz played in the top tier of the Western League at the time.
 Al-Hilal, Al-Nassr, Al-Shabab, and Al-Yamamah played in the top tier of the Central League at the time.
-And Al-Ettifaq, Al-Khaleej, Al-Nahda, and Al-Qadisiyah played in the top tier of the Eastern League at the time.
+Al-Ettifaq, Al-Khaleej, Al-Nahda, and Al-Qadsiah played in the top tier of the Eastern League at the time.